 But to apply the case by case analysis above we need the law of the excluded middle for expressions and not just for variables.
 In other words we need $[P \lor (\neg P)]$ to be a theorem for every expression P. There are three ways of accomplishing this.
-One is to run exactly the same argument as above with P replaced everywhere by P. The rules we used, of which there were only two, refer to expressions rather to variables and so no change is needed.
+One is to run exactly the same argument as above with p replaced everywhere by P. The rules we used, of which there were only two, refer to expressions rather to variables and so no change is needed.
 We could do the same with $\{p \supset [q \supset (p \land q)]\}$, by the way.
-For any expressions P and Q we could replace every P by the expression P and every q by the expression Q in the proof of $\{p \supset [q \supset (p \land q)]\}$ and obtain a proof of $\{P \supset [Q \supset (P \land Q)]\}$.
+For any expressions P and Q we could replace every p by the expression P and every q by the expression Q in the proof of $\{p \supset [q \supset (p \land q)]\}$ and obtain a proof of $\{P \supset [Q \supset (P \land Q)]\}$.
 A disadvantage of this approach is that we need to repeat the argument for each P and Q we need to result for.
-We can't just do it with the letters P and Q in place of the letters P and Q because P and Q aren't even elements of our language, just elements of the language we use to talk about our language.
+We can't just do it with the letters P and Q in place of the letters p and q because P and Q aren't even elements of our language, just elements of the language we use to talk about our language.
 We have to substitute the actual expressions, and so we'll need to redo that work whenever we need the result for a different pair of expressions.

 Another option is to leave the realm of formal proof and enter the realm of semiformal proof.
-The argument above shows that for any expressions P and Q the statements $[P \lor (\neg P)]$ and $\{P \supset [Q \supset (P \land Q)]\}$ are theorems.
+The argument above shows that for any expressions P and Q the statements $[P \lor (\neg P)]$ and $\{P \supseteq [Q \supseteq (P \land Q)]\}$ are theorems.
 Anything you can derive from them using our rules of inference is also a theorem.
-In other words, substitution is a derived rule of inference for this system, just as it was for the Nicod system.
 But now we're not giving proofs of statements but rather proofs that statements have proofs.
 That's a semiformal proof rather than a formal one.

-The third option is to bring in the rule of substitution, which was a rule of inference in the Łukasiewicz system.
+The third option is to bring in the rule of substitution, which was a rule of inference in both the Nicod and Łukasiewicz systems.
 This seems redundant, since we've just seen how one can get around the lack of a rule of substitution by just substituting expressions for variables within a proof, but it's convenient to have and we already decided we aren't trying for a minimal system.